JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### Queuing function execution

-The above example looks normal, there’s nothing special about it: JavaScript finds things to execute, runs them in order.
+The above example looks normal, there's nothing special about it: JavaScript finds things to execute, runs them in order.

-Let’s see how to defer a function until the stack is clear.
+Let's see how to defer a function until the stack is clear.

 The use case of `setTimeout(() => {}), 0)` is to call a function, but execute it once every other function in the code has executed.